 People who experience atrial flutter often experience atrial fibrillation at other times.

-- Supraventricular tachycardias (SVTs), which originate somewhere above the ventricles, are caused by abnormal circuitry in the heart, usually present at birth, that creates a loop of overlapping signals.
+Supraventricular tachycardia (SVT).
+Supraventricular tachycardia, which originates somewhere above the ventricles, is caused by abnormal circuitry in the heart, usually present at birth, that creates a loop of overlapping signals.

-- Ventricular tachycardia is a rapid rate that originates with abnormal electrical signals in the ventricles.
-The rapid beat doesn't allow the ventricles to fill and contract efficiently to pump enough blood to the body.
+- Ventricular tachycardia.
+Ventricular tachycardia is a rapid heart rate that originates with abnormal electrical signals in the ventricles.
+The rapid heart rate doesn't allow the ventricles to fill and contract efficiently to pump enough blood to the body.
 Ventricular tachycardia is often a life-threatening medical emergency.

 Most people who experience ventricular fibrillation have an underlying heart disease or have experienced serious trauma, such as being struck by lightning.